berops/culture/README.md

 Berops provides working equipment for the employees.
 This typically covers a working station, a table and a chair.

 The working station is typically:
-- Laptop from T14/T15 Lenovo series (6/8 core with distribution of your choice) or MacBook Air/Pro with 32 GB of memory
+- Laptop from T14/T15 Lenovo series or MacBook Air/Pro with sufficient memory
-- External dual-screen setup (typically 21-25")
+- External dual-screen setup
 - Docking station and peripherals
-- Headset (we have good experience with Jabra 40 Evolve and Anker SoundCore Space)
+- Headset (we have good experience with Koss, Jabra, Anker and Sony over-the-ear comfy headphones)
 - Backpack (we default to Thule)

 The above listed are our defaults.
 Here we are flexible and if you have different and reasonable preferences, we'll accept them (e.g. different specs, brands, ...).